jeeliz/jeelizFaceFilter/README.md

 * `JEELIZFACEFILTER.toggle_pause(<boolean> isPause, <boolean> isShutOffVideo)`: pause/resume.
 This method will completely stop the rendering/detection loop.
 If `isShutOffVideo` is set to `true`, the media stream track will be stopped and the camera light will turn off.
 It returns a `Promise` object,

-* `JEELIZFACEFILTER.toggle_slow(<boolean> isSlow)`: toggle the slow rendering mode: because this API consumes a lot of GPU resources, it may slow down other elements of the application.
+* `JEELIZFACEFILTER.toggle_slow(<boolean> isSlow)`: toggle the slow rendering mode: because this library can consume a lot of GPU resources, it may slow down other elements of the application.
 If the user opens a CSS menu for example, the CSS transitions and the DOM update can be slow.
 With this function you can slow down the rendering in order to relieve the GPU.
 Unfortunately the tracking and the 3D rendering will also be slower but this is not a problem is the user is focusing on other elements of the application.
 We encourage to enable the slow mode as soon as a the user's attention is focused on a different part of the canvas,

 * `JEELIZFACEFILTER.set_animateDelay(<integer> delay)`: Change the `animateDelay` (see `init()` arguments),